Verified and Tested 05/9/15

-Finally when you have created the user with sudo/root permissions, you can exit your session and log back in with your “user1” to verify the changes that were made.
-Alternatively, you can run the following command and switch users from root to “user1” which will then ask you for that users password.
-It is important to remember that you will then have to use sudo before running any command with the user.
+Finally, when you have created the user with sudo/root permissions, you can exit your session and log back in with your “user1” to verify the changes made.
+Alternatively, you can run the following command and switch users from root to “user1,” which will ask you for that user’s password.
+It is important to remember that you will have to use sudo before running any command with the user.

 su - user1

 Port 22 is the default port for remote connections via SSH in Linux systems.
 By changing the ssh port, you will increase the security of your server in preventing brute force attacks and unwanted users from reaching your server using the default port.
 For this tutorial, use Port 5022 as an example.